letac/djvu2pdf/README.md

 ## Handle errors along the way

 - If `input` is not a djvu file, then we should fail instantly.
-- If some dependency isn't installed, we should quit immediately (but it is not our job to make sure they are set up correctly if they are there).
 - If there is no embedded text then we should not output any temporary html files along the way.